If you are a TTI student, information pertinent to your program will be found here: hub.daemen.edu

-MAKE A PAYMENT: A student and authorized user (set up by the student) may pay online through his/her Self Service account @ https://selfservice.daemen.edu > Student Finance > Continue to Account Info/Payment Center
+MAKE A PAYMENT: A student and authorized user (set up by the student) may pay online through their Self Serviceaccount at https://selfservice.daemen.edu > Student Finance > Continue to Account Info/Payment Center

-Students will be notified via Daemen email and/or text message when semester bills are available to view.
+Students will be notified via Daemen email when semester bills are available to view.

 TouchNet enables students and/or parents to pay tuition and fees by electronic check (ACH checking/savings) or by credit/debit card via https://selfservice.daemen.edu - Payments by electronic checks (ACH checking/savings) as well as Visa®, MasterCard®, Discover® and American Express® cards are accepted.